yiphei/yif-AI/learned_dropout/README.md

 # Learned Dropout [WIP readme]
 > NB: LaTeX here is optimized for Github's Markdown, so please view it on Github.
 Also, Safari does not render Github's LaTeX and some SVG files well, so Chrome is advised.

-Dropout is a very effective yet simple regularization technique.
-However, its random implementation relegates it to model training only and renders it invariant to input.
+$Dropout$ is a very effective yet simple regularization technique.
+However, its random implementation relegates it to training time only and renders it invariant to input.
 Here, I present $LearnedDropout$, a parametrized dropout module that learns the best dropout for each unique input (i.e. variant to input).
 Results demonstrate its efficacy and competitiveness with both the canonical $Dropout$ and MoE (Mixture of Experts).

 ## Motivations

 $Dropout$ is a very popular technique that regularizes the model training to be more robust against overfitting and thus yields improved generalization.
 It simply works by randomly setting some values of a tensor to zero, with the ratio of zero values determined by a hyperparameter.
 When a value is set to zero, it becomes effectively detached from the computational graph, so all the parameters that contributed to that value will have a gradient of 0 w.r.t. that value.
 In doing so, $Dropout$ essentially creates a subgraph of the model because setting values to zeroes practically turns off part of the model.
 Given the randomness, every forward pass results in a different (transient) subgraph.
 Then, the final pre-trained model constitutes the ensemble of all the different subgraphs $Dropout$ created.
 Furthermore, observe that this outcome is not so conceptually removed from MoE's outcome.
 Each subgraph can be loosely thought of as an expert, and through these subgraphs, $Dropout$ (very weakly) partitions the model into different experts, like MoE.

-Yet, unlike MoE, the random implementation means that 1) it cannot be used during inference and 2) it is invariant to input.
+Yet, unlike MoE, the random implementation means that 1) it is not useful during inference and 2) it is invariant to input.
 1) limits the benefit of $Dropout$ to pre-training only, but 2) represents the larger reason why MoE produces better performance than $Dropout$.
-To overcome these deficits, $Dropout$ needs to be parametrized to permit the model to learn the best dropout, for every unique input.
-This should make it a compelling alternative to MoE.
+To overcome these deficits, the dropout module needs to be parametrized to permit the model to learn the best dropout, for every unique input.
+This change should make it a compelling alternative to both $Dropout$ and MoE.

 ## Architecture